- The application for Fall 2020 opens online December 15, 2019 and closes when the program fills, no later than April 5, 2020.

 - First-semester classes in a Thrive Learning Community

-- These highly valued resources are limited in this format to Thrive students.
-Students not interested in utilizing these resources should not apply.
+- These valuable resources are limited in this format to Thrive students.

-- Basic information including name, high school, interests, activities, and list all credit being brought in (Dual Enrollment college class names and grades or “In Progress”; AP, IB and CLEP subjects - - also include scores if the tests have been completed).
+- Basic information including name, high school, interests, activities, and a list of all credit being brought in (Dual Enrollment college class names and grades or “In Progress;” AP, IB and CLEP subjects - - also include scores if the tests have been completed).

 - Screenshot showing the current HOPE GPA on the GAFutures website.
 The student’s name must be visible for verification.

 - Statement of commitment to the required 2020-2021 Thrive programming.
-Students who do not fulfill all first-year programming requirements will lose their position in the program, along with all program privileges.
+Students who do not complete all Spring, Summer and first-year programming will forfeit their position in the program.

-others; interest in making positive contributions to Thrive and the KSU community;
+in making a positive contribution to Thrive and the KSU community.

 - Q1: Does your high school academic transcript accurately reflect your abilities?
 If yes, why and how will you continue maximizing your abilities in college?
 If no, how do you hope your college years at KSU are different than your years in high school?
 Either way, be specific about your high school experience and how it relates to your plans for success in college.

-- Q2: Name a class you've taken or a book you've read that has changed the way you think about life, people and your experiences.
-Explain how or what you thought before the book or class and what you think now.
+- Q2: Name either a class you've taken or a book you've read that has changed the way you think about life, people and your experiences.
+Explain how or what you thought before the book/class and contrast it with how or what you think now.
 In addition, specifically address what happened in the book or the class that changed your thinking.
 How will this impact your choices going forward?

 - Q3: Answer ONE of the following:

 - A. What's the biggest risk you took in high school?
 Be specific: when, where, how, why, and what were the results?
 Would you do it again and why or why not?

 - B. What is a moral or ethical dilemma you've faced and how did you handle it?
 Give us an overview of the situation.
 What were the key issue/s involved?
 What process did you go through to make your final decision on how to handle the situation?
 What choice/s did you make to address and/or resolve the issue?

-- One reference letter from a teacher, coach, guidance counselor, administrator, employer,
+- Reference letter from a teacher, coach, guidance counselor, administrator, employer, supervisor, or

 - Letters of recommendation cannot be from a family member.

-- Letters should be on official school /business letterhead signed by the writer OR should come to firstname.lastname@example.org directly from the reference’s email address with (1) the Thrive applicant’s name in the subject line and (2) the reference’s contact information in the email.
+- Letters should be on official school or business letterhead and signed by the writer OR should come to email@example.com directly from the reference’s email address with (1) the Thrive applicant’s name in the subject line and (2) the reference’s contact information in the email.

 - The letter should: (a) state how the reference knows you, (b) refer to and give specific examples of your character, skills/abilities, and academic record, and (c) discuss your perceived ability to thrive as a student at KSU.
-Give your reference the Thrive website link, so s/he can better understand what you’re applying for.
+Give your reference a link to this website, so they can better understand what you’re applying for.

-- The student is responsible for ensuring that the reference letter has been sent.
-Be sure to follow up with your reference!
+- Be sure to follow up with your reference.
+You are responsible for ensuring that the reference letter has been sent and received by Thrive.
 Applications won’t be reviewed without a reference letter.